William I. Orr: Early life and education

-Orr grew up in New York, where he was an only child.
-His father took little interest in him and did not encourage him in activities that involved other children.
+Orr grew up in New York, where he was an only-child.
+His father took little interest in him, and did not encourage him in activities that involved other children.
 Orr's mother encouraged his early interest in amateur radio.
 Orr taught himself morse code, and in his early teens held the amateur license of W2HCE, later changing to W6SAI.

-After earning his degree in electrical engineering from the University of California at Berkeley, he was hired to work on innovative radar systems for combat airplanes during WWII.
+After earning his degree in electrical engineering from the University of California at Berkeley, he was hired to work on innovative radar systems for combat airplanes during WW II.

 After the war Orr was involved in engineering for the tube manufacturer Eitel-McCullogh (EIMAC).
-In addition, to working for EIMAC, Orr penned columns for the CQ Magazine and Ham Radio Magazine.
+In addition, to working for EIMAC, Orr penned columns for CQ Amateur Radio and Ham Radio magazines.
 His application notes for EIMAC tubes were favorite reading for amateur radio home builders worldwide.

 He was active in amateur radio throughout his life.
-A well known DXer and a DXCCHonor Roll member, he also conducted a few personal DXing epeditions to exotic locations like Monaco, St. Pierre, and Miquelon.
+A well known DXer and a DXCC Honor Roll member, he also conducted a few personal DXing expeditions to exotic locations like Monaco, St. Pierre, and Miquelon.